soundtrackyourbrand/docs/sdk/index.md

 You will get email notifcation whenever we are sending out a new release either to your pre-release channel or a full production release.
 For any questions/issues, just reply back to us.

-Here's the full release calender (with rights to be changed): https://calendar.google.com/calendar?cid=c291bmR0cmFja3lvdXJicmFuZC5jb21fZjM5YmpzbWxrZWtncDllazN0dWprZ2NkdWNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ
+Here's the full release calender (***temporary changed due to COVID-19***): https://calendar.google.com/calendar?cid=c291bmR0cmFja3lvdXJicmFuZC5jb21fZjM5YmpzbWxrZWtncDllazN0dWprZ2NkdWNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ

 ## Q&A